Of Everwild Africa Safaris

 Through long-standing partnerships with conservancies and wildlife organisations, Everwild supports the protection of some of Kenya’s most important landscapes.

-These include community-owned conservancies, private reserves and key wildlife corridors where tourism directly contributes to land leases, ranger programmes and habitat protection.
+Many of these are community-owned conservancies and key wildlife corridors, where tourism directly contributes to land leases, ranger programmes, and the long-term protection of these ecosystems.

 Climate

-Through our partnership with Planet Moja, Everwild works to understand and manage the climate impact of travel.
+Through our partnership with Planet Moja, we work to understand and manage the climate impact of travel.

 Community

-Living and working in Kenya has given us the opportunity to support organisations making a meaningful difference beyond the landscapes we explore on safari.
+Living and working in Kenya has given us the opportunity to support organisations making a meaningful difference beyond the landscapes we visit on safari.

 CONSERVATION